codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 ```
 env/
+run.py
+dump.rdb
 ```

-The `.gitignore` folder will stop Git from tracking our virtual environment folder.
+The `.gitignore` file will stop Git from tracking our virtual environment folder.
 The virtual environment folder is not needed when pushing the application to production.

 ## Linking to GitHub

-Create a new repository from the [GitHub website](https://github.com).
+Create a new repository on [GitHub](https://github.com).
 Then run the command below from the terminal (make sure to replace `username` and `repository_name` with your own):

 ```
 git remote add origin git@github.com:username/repository_name.git